 She was admitted to Ward 6 with the diagnosis of acute appendicitis / obstructive appendix for appendectomy.
-She was kept fasting and started on IV fluids to maintain adequate hydration prior to surgery.
+She was kept fasting and started and the second of the second o on IV fluids to maintain adequate hydration prior to surgery.
 A Hartman's solution was first prescribed by myself at A&E. I was asked by Staff Nurse Noble, Nurse in Charge Ward 6 to change the prescription to Solution 18 in accordance with Ward protocol.
 This was the recommended solution at that time for children in the Paediatric Ward.
 He rate was set at 80 ml/hour during the preoperative period, when she received 60ml in total.